 Go to Bed

 There comes a point in your life where you grow up and realize that sleep is more important than most other things in life.
 Why?
 It makes you feel good.
 Plain and simple.
 You’re not struggling to stay awake the next day when you have 8 hours under your belt.
 You’re not cranky and aloof.
 You’re focused and you just feel good.
 I know for some it’s easier said than done.
 We’re all busy and have a busy schedule.
 But when you go to bed early more often than not, your body will feel it and will thank you for it.
 Establishing a sleeping habit or a routine will keep your body in a steady equilibrium.
 Welcome to adulthood, my friend, where sleep becomes a more important priority than going out with your friends.

 Some may not see this as a healthy habit, but I’m going to make it one.
 Why?
 Because when you’re kind to other people, it genuinely makes you feel good and in turn helps you become a happier person.
 A recent study published in the Journal of Psychosomatic Medicine, states that happiness and positive emotions play an integral role in our health.
 So, what this means is that if you incorporate kindness into your daily repertoire, then you will be happier AND healthier.
 But what does kindness mean to you?

 We’re talking, holding the door for a stranger.
 Letting someone in during traffic rather than cutting them off.
 Saying please and thank you.
 Helping a stranger, OR, helping a friend.
 Or even buying that sexy swimsuit for your significant other that she has wanted for so long

 Acts of kindness will help your overall attitude and make you feel good.
 It’s an easy habit that’s often overlooked.

-Try these five habits out for a day and see how you feel.
+Try these four habits out for a day and see how you feel.
 If it has helped you in any way, try it out for another day.
 Try it out as long as you feel good until they become the healthy habits you have needed all along.